 All I know is that if you thought Sierra Logic™ was slightly shitty in KQI, wait until you have to throw a goddamn bridle on a snake that magically turns into Pegasus.

 I don’t even remember what the shit you have to do to open the third door.
 I think kill Dracula?
-Who btw, didn’t do anything bad at all.
+Who by the way, didn’t do anything bad at all.
 He was just chilling in his home.
 But whatever, once you get that thing open, you’re transported to the beautiful tower realm where the water is purple and the ground is blue and the only difficulty is climbing a spiral staircase.

 What’s at the top?
 Oh, it’s Valanice.
 She makes out with you and good game!